 - A credit card is not always necessary, but strongly recommended.

 - You need to have a driving license in English or with an official translation.

 Do you use manual or automatic cars in Iceland?

-Almost all rental cars in Iceland are manual, so if you want to have an automatic car be sure to ask for it in advance.
+Almost all rental cars in Iceland are manual, so if you want to rent an automatic car be sure to ask for it in advance.

-Where can I get info on road and weather condition in Iceland?
+Where can I get info on road and weather conditions in Iceland?